Two broken prison sprinklers cost Correctional Service Canada $1.1M

 Already have an account?
 Log in here »

-OTTAWA – Correctional Service Canada incurred a $1.1 million damage bill after an inmate at a New Brunswick prison broke two sprinklers.
+OTTAWA – Correctional Service Canada ended up with a $1.1 million bill for repairs after an inmate at a New Brunswick prison broke two sprinklers.

-The damage was reported in last year’s public accounts document recently tabled by the federal government.
+The damage was reported in last year’s public accounts, an annual report on government spending, recently tabled by the federal government.

 A Correctional Service Canada spokesperson said the incident occurred at the Shepody Healing Centre in May 2024.